Zappsec/warroom-agent/integrations-setup.md

    - **Network Remediation** (e.g., `your-org/warroom-network-remediation`)
      - Add a `network-policy.json` file with your network policy configuration

+Each operator should connect their GitHub account via WarRoom --> Integrations --> GitHub.
+This enables Auth0 Token Vault to access repositories on their behalf.

-Follow the official Auth0 AI Agents Github Setup Guide and reate the Github App: https://auth0.com/ai/docs/integrations/github
+Follow the official Auth0 AI Agents Github Setup Guide and create the Github App: https://auth0.com/ai/docs/integrations/github

 ### Env vars produced